wk910930/paper-template/README.md

 # Paper Template

-Collections of paper template for several computer vision related conference.
+Collection of paper latex template for several computer vision related conference.

 Currently, we have latex template for the following conference:
 1. [Conference on Computer Vision and Pattern Recognition](CVPR) ([2017](NIPS/nips_2017))